aliahunbaev/playfighter/content/posts/day-4.md

 so i need to be around people who make ME feel inspired, challenged, who make ME push beyond my boundaries, who make ME feel like i should be doing MORE, not less, where we all naturally bring out the BEST IN EACH OTHER.

-i’m going to the MoMA with maggie on the 14th, i’ll meet with Mihir and Rohan before break, i’ll join tech@nyu and the startup team at the entrepreneur’s exchange club, i’ll continue working on combat créatif and writing these blogs and making youtube videos and sharing my ideas on instagram (even though it’s emotionally frightening and draining, i need to push thru the fear of being seen if that’s the cost of making a creative impact)
+i’m going to the MoMA with maggie on the 14th, i’ll meet with mihir and rohan before break, i’ll join tech@nyu and the startup team at the entrepreneur’s exchange club, i’ll continue working on combat créatif and writing these blogs and making youtube videos and sharing my ideas on instagram (even though it’s emotionally frightening and draining, i need to push thru the fear of being seen if that’s the cost of making a creative impact)